-Students in groups of 9 to 15 receive instruction at three levels: beginner, intermediate and advanced.
+Boys and girls ages 11 to 17 meet in groups of 9 to 15 to receive instruction at three levels: beginner, intermediate and advanced.
 Classroom instruction focuses on speaking, listening, reading and writing exercises.
 Participants become more confident in their second (or third) language by improving comprehension and developing their spoken vocabulary and grammar.
 Students are motivated to speak their language of study at all times in the class and while at play in order to get the most out of their camp and learning experience.
 At the end of camp, advanced-level students will undergo TOEFL Junior testing.

 Learn English, French, or Spanish!
-Live a language immersion and develop lifelong skills and friendships.
+Live a language immersion experience and develop lifelong skills and friendships.